BlenderNeko/ComfyUI-docs/docs/index.md

 ## First Steps With Comfy

 At this stage, you should have ComfyUI up and running in a browser tab.
 The default flow that's loaded is a good starting place to get familiar with.
-To navigate the canvas, you can either drag the canvas around, or hold spacebar and move your mouse.
+To navigate the canvas, you can either drag the canvas around, or hold ++space++ and move your mouse.
 You can zoom by scrolling.

 !!! tip "Accidents happen"